Mouwrice/thesis-typst/measurements/measurement_results.typ

 All previous results are from measurements with the `Landmark` as marker type.
 These are points that have coordinates in the image frame with an added depth value.
 MediaPipe also provides `WorldLandmarks` as a marker type.
 These are real-world 3D coordinates.
 The values are in meters and are relative to the midpoint between the hips.
 MediaPipe tries to predict the size of the person in the frame and uses this to scale the world landmarks. `WorldLandmarks` allows to decouple the marker locations from the image frame.
 With them, one can track the movements relative to the person instead of the image frame.
 This can be useful when the person is moving around in the frame or when the person is moving towards or away from the camera.
 As this adds another layer of uncertainty (the scale of the person in the frame is but a prediction), the accuracy of the `WorldLandmarks` is expected to be lower than the `Landmarks`.

 The deviation values for the `WorldLandmarks` are shown in @world-landmarks-deviations.
 The deviation values are indeed higher than the deviation values for the `Landmarks` by a value of 2 to 5 mm.
 #footnote[Note that the depth values are somewhat improved with the `WorldLandmarks` marker type.
-This is attributed to a better scaling factor than the somewhat arbitrary scaling factor of 0.5 that was chosen in the x-axis alignment.
+This is attributed to a better scaling factor than the somewhat arbitrary scaling factor of 0.5 that was chosen in the X axis alignment.
 The depth values are still as inaccurate as before, but the entire scaling of the depth axis is just a bit better.
-These `WorldLandmark` depth scale would still converge to zero if the Golden-section search is applied.]
+The `WorldLandmark` depth axis scale would still converge to zero if the Golden-section search method is applied.]
 The same can be observed for the signal stability in @world-landmarks-stability.
-For the most accuracy tracking the regular `Landmarks` should be used.
+For the most accuracy, the regular `Landmarks` should be used.
 However, if the application requires tracking movements that are relative to the person instead of the image frame, then the `WorldLandmarks` need to be used.
 One might also opt for a combination of both, as MediaPipe always outputs both types of landmarks.

 #figure(
   caption: [The accuracy of `WorldLandmarks` compared to the accuracy of `Landmarks`.
 Model: `FULL`.
 Measurement: `maurice_drum_regular`.],